anymeofu/Indian-Piracy-Index/README.md

 DDL stands for Direct Download links, provides easy to download any file over the internet, without any specific IP address.
 While filehosters can be paid or free to download but provide low download speeds and much much ads..

+# Disclaimer

+I donot own any site mentioned here.
+All the sites are frelly available over the internet!

 ## Adblockers and Important Stuff

 [Ublock](https://chrome.google.com/webstore/detail/ublock-free-ad-blocker/epcnnfbjfcgphgdmggkamkmgojdagdnn?hl=en) Chrome Desktop Extension for Ad-Blocking(even Youtube)